 top of page

-MISSION STATEMENT: To help the needy of Manatee County make their present situation as livable as possible.
+To help members of Manatee County make their present situation as livable as possible.

 WHAT WE DO